TEAMMATES/teammates/docs/development.md

 ### With Eclipse

+#### Starting the dev server

-* To start the dev server, right-click on the project folder and choose `Run As → Web Application`.<br>
+Right-click on the project folder and choose `Run As → Web Application`.<br>
 After some time, you should see this message (or similar) on the Eclipse console: `Dev App Server is now running`.
 The dev server URL will be given at the console output, e.g `http://localhost:8888`.

+#### Stopping the dev server

-* To stop the dev server, click the "Terminate" icon on the Eclipse console.
+Click the "Terminate" icon on the Eclipse console.

 ### With IntelliJ

-> If this is your first time running the dev server, you will need to set up the required `Run Configuration`.

-#### Set up the Run Configuration

-1. Go to `File → Project Structure...`.
-1. Under `Artifacts → Gradle : teammates.war (exploded)`*, check `Include in project build`.
-1. Click `OK`.
-1. Got to `Run → Edit Configurations...`.
-1. Click `+ → Google AppEngine Dev Server`.
-1. Name it `Dev Server`.
-1. Click `Configure` next to `Application server`.
-1. Click `+ → ...`.
-Select the App Engine SDK you downloaded in Step 3 of the [Setting up a development environment](settingUp.md) guide.
-1. Under `Open browser`, uncheck `After launch`.
-1. Set the `JRE` to `1.7`.
-1. Set the `Port` to `8888`.
-1. Under `Before launch`, click `+ → Run Gradle task`.
-1. Select the local repository as the Gradle project and type "assemble" into the `Tasks` field.
-1. Click `OK`.
-1. Move the item you just created above "Build".
-1. Click `OK`.

-#### Run the dev server
+#### Starting the dev server

-1. Ensure `Dev Server` is selected in the dropdown menu next to the `Play` icon.
+Ensure `Dev Server` is selected in the dropdown menu next to the `Play` icon in the toolbar.
+Click the `Play` icon.

+#### Stopping the dev server

-1. Click the `Play` icon.
+Click the red `Stop` icon in the toolbar.

 ### Outside Eclipse and IntelliJ